cyprieng/cyprien.io/src/content/blog/homelab.md

 ## Energy

 Energy is obviously a concern even if I didn’t really look in detail before buying each part of this home lab.
-I bought a cheap Tapo smart outlet (link) to measure the power consumption.
+I bought a cheap Tapo smart outlet ([Tapo P110](https://www.tp-link.com/en/home-networking/smart-plug/tapo-p110/)) to measure the power consumption.
 And it turns out all those stuff consume around 100W, which cost me around 20EUR/month (75KWh).
 It could be better but it’s reasonable with all the hardware and software involved.

 ## Sound

 Sound is also a major concern as my homelab is inside an Ikea Kallax which is in my living room.
 So if it’s too loud my wife would probably just unplug it.
 At 10cm from the homelab, the sound level is around 20 dB.
-The most noisy part is the hard drive in the synology which causes a lot of scratching noise.
+The most noisy parts are the hard drives in the synology which cause a lot of scratching noise.
 It’s not perfect but the noise is mostly unnoticeable.
 That’s still one thing I want to improve.

 ## Conclusion

-My homelab is very simple relying mostly on commercial appliances without custom builds.
+My homelab is very simple, relying mostly on commercial appliances without custom builds.
 It works very reliably, providing me with all the features I want, and without taking me more than a few minutes per month of support.
 I only need 5 minutes per month to check backup and backup to an external hard drive.
 And every 3 months I take 2 hours to update all the software.

 So I’m very happy with this setup, and I probably won’t change it any time soon.